-Amazake is a well known warm drink in Japan.
+Amazake is a well-known warm drink in Japan.
 Here we have used our amazake to make a vegan french toast.
-Simply soak the amazake into to some bread and you will have a delicious jucy piece of toast for that comfort weekend breakfast.
+Simply soak the amazake into to some bread and you will have a delicious juicy piece of toast for that comfort weekend breakfast.

-- Take your bread and cut to around 3cm thick with a bread knife or to your prefered thickness.
+Take your bread and cut to around 3cm thick with a bread knife or to your preferred thickness.

-- Wash and slice all the fruit you would like to have as your toppin and leave in a bowl.
+Wash and slice all the fruit you would like to have as your topping and leave in a bowl.

 Recipe created by Lisa Dawson